Health Policy and Management (M.Sc.)

 Course Overview

-Completed in one year full-time or two years part-time, the MSc in Health Policy and Management equips learners with essential knowledge, skills and tools for understanding, researching and working in complex and changing health and social care systems and services nationally and internationally.
-From reforming and managing health systems, to implementing organisational, technological and digital innovations to improve population health and reduce inequalities, course participants acquire a detailed theoretical and practical understanding of major health system challenges and developments - and how to address them.
+The Health Policy and Management programme equips learners with vital knowledge, skills and tools for understanding, researching and working in complex and changing health and social care systems.
+From reforming and managing health systems, to implementing organisational, technological and digital innovations, course participants acquire a detailed theoretical and practical understanding of major health system challenges and developments – and how to address them.

 Career Opportunities

-The MSc in Health Policy and Management will equip learners with the knowledge and skill-set to have a successful career in health systems, policy and management.
-The foundational learning is transferrable across roles and careers in research, health systems, policy and management, positioning graduates to pursue a range of mid- to senior level career opportunities in managerial, leadership or research-related roles in public and private-sector
+The Health Policy and Management course will equip learners with the knowledge and skillset to have a successful career in health systems, policy, and management.
+The foundational learning is transferrable across roles in research, health systems, and policy development and management, allowing graduates to pursue a range of mid- to senior-level opportunities in managerial, leadership or research-related roles in both the public and private sectors.

 Course Details